Saint Isaac's Cathedral: History

-The transfer of Saint Isaac's Cathedral in use the ROC agreed in January 2017, but the decision has caused discontent of the townspeople, who defended the status of the museum.
+The transfer of Saint Isaac's Cathedral in use to the ROC was agreed on in January 2017, but the decision caused discontent of the citizens, who defended the status of the museum.
 The decision of the city authorities was disputed in the courts.
-Currently, the status of the building is museum.
-Today, church services are held here only on ecclesiastical occasions.
+As of 2019, the status of the building is museum.
+Church services are held there only on ecclesiastical occasions.

 On 1 October 2021, Grand Duke George Mikhailovich of Russia and Victoria Romanovna Bettarini married at the cathedral in the first royal wedding to take place in Russia since 1917.

 Exterior

 The neoclassical exterior expresses the traditional Russian-Byzantine formula of a Greek-cross ground plan with a large central dome and four subsidiary domes.
 It is similar to Andrea Palladio's Villa Capra "La Rotonda", with a full dome on a high drum substituted for the Villa's low central saucer dome.
 The design of the cathedral in general and the dome in particular later influenced the design of the United States Capitol dome, Wisconsin State Capitol in Madison, Wisconsin, and the Lutheran Cathedral in Helsinki.